dsohk/rancher-private-registry/README.md

+## Pre-requisites

+- Access to Github (https://github.com/) - Make sure that either through corporate or private computer attendee should have access.
+- Access to Sslip (https://104.155.144.4.sslip.io/) - Make sure that either through corporate or private computer attendee should have access.
+- Optional - Access to SUSE Partner Portal (https://myaccount.suse.com/)
+- In case if attendees want to spin their own lab using personal/corporate azure account then please follow the below git.

 ## Before We Begin

 Before we start the lab, please make sure you have been provided with the following lab access credentials from the instructor.
 Each participant should have their own unique environment and credentials.